Reports and Research

 In order to meet our obligations under the Legal Services Act 2007 to promote a strong and diverse Costs Lawyer profession, we carry out regular diversity and inclusion surveys.
 Since 2020, the surveys have been conducted annually with Costs Lawyers being asked to provide diversity information when applying for their practising certificate.

-In the last two years our diversity surveys have focused on specific issues:
+In the years between the full surveys we focus on specific issues:

 We also collect diversity data from students who enrol in the Costs Lawyer Qualification.
-Data for the 2020 student intake and the 2021 student intake is now available.
+Data for the student intakes from 2020 – 2022 is available in our report.

 Coronavirus impact data